-All related party transactions are on an arm's length basis on normal commercial terms and amounts due from and to related parties are unsecured, interest free and payable on demand except the balance with Manulife Financial Asia Limited ("MFAL").
+All related party transactions are on an arm's length basis on normal commercial terms and amounts due from and to related parties are unsecured, interest free, and payable on demand except the balance with Manulife Financial Asia Limited ("MFAL").

-The Company entered into a loan agreement with MFAL, an affiliate, under which MFAL borrowed \$50,000.
-The loan bears interest at a rate of Libor plus 0.50%, payable monthly, and is repayable at the earlier of (i) demand, or (ii) the option of MFAL, or (iii) maturity date of March 23, 2021.
+The Company entered into a loan agreement with MFAL in 2020, under which MFAL borrowed \$50,000.
+The loan interest was at a rate of Libor plus 0.50%, payable monthly, and was repayable at the earlier of (i) demand, or (ii) the option of MFAL, or (iii) maturity date of March 23, 2021.